CISS-VAE/CISS-VAE-python/README.md

 ## Installation

-The CISS-VAE package is currently available for python, with an R package to be released soon.
-It can be installed from either [github](https://github.com/CISS-VAE/CISS-VAE-python) or PyPI.
+The CISS-VAE package is currently available for python, with an R package to be released soon ([see rCISSVAE github page for updates](https://github.com/CISS-VAE/rCISS-VAE)).
+It can be installed from either
+[github](https://github.com/CISS-VAE/CISS-VAE-python) or PyPI.

 ``` bash